Extremadura & Andalucia

 No visit to the Coto would be complete without a trip to the protected zone of the Corredor Verde and the Dehesa de Abajo.
 The former is always a great place to watch for raptors and is one area where the rare Black-winged Kite and Booted Eagle, Europe’s smallest eagle, hunt.

-As the day progresses, we can enjoy visits to various hides and take a walk through the resin-scented pinewoods and shady Cork Oak groves.
-Flocks of Iberian Magpies flit through the lower branches, Crested Tits and Firecrests work through the canopy, and furtive Dartford and Sardinian Warblers scold us from the scrub.
+As the day progresses, we can enjoy visits to various hides and walk through the resin- scented pinewoods and shady Cork Oak groves.
+Flocks of Iberian Magpies flit through the lower branches, Crested Tits and Firecrests work through the canopy and furtive Dartford and Sardinian Warblers scold us from the scrub.

-Migrants passing through the area in spring can include Night Herons in the tamarisks, Hoopoe, Black-eared Wheatear and Red-rumped Swallow.
-Alert Southern Grey and Woodchat Shrikes survey the scene and, as the daytime temperature starts to rise, birds of prey become more noticeable.
+Migrants passing through the area in spring can include Night Herons, Hoopoes, Black-eared Wheatears and Red-rumped Swallows.
+Iberian Grey and Woodchat Shrikes survey the scene and, as the daytime temperature starts to rise, birds of prey become ever more noticeable.
 In April, these can include Red Kite and the ubiquitous Black Kite, Marsh Harrier and Short-toed Snake Eagle.
 With luck, we may find the endangered Spanish Imperial Eagle, which nests in the national park.
-Two further nights at Villamanrique de la Condesa
+Two further nights at El Rocío

 COTO TO SEVILLE, FLY LONDON